bangnguyen77/pingpong/pingpong/README.md

 Behavior                |  Input        | Output
 ------------------------| ------------- | -------------
-Create a number field to start at 1 | html form | number count The numbers after the user's input and divisible by 15 will become the text "pingpong";             | for loop | 'pingpong' The numbers after the user's input and divisible by 5 will become the text "pong";
-| for loop | "pong"
-The numbers after the user's input and divisible by 3 will become the text "ping"; | for loop | "ping"
+Create a number field to start at 1 | html form | number count The numbers divisible by 15 will become the text "pingpong";| for loop | 'pingpong' The numbers divisible by 5 will become the text "pong";| for loop | "pong" The numbers divisible by 3 will become the text "ping";| for loop | "ping"

 ## Setup/Installation Requirements